|

 sage, thyme and other herbs hold their foliage late in the season.
 Yucca

 plants possess a unique character especially after a snowfall.
+The leaves of many junipers become a

 lovely plum-purple color when cold weather sets in, and evergreens with